FZJ-IEK3-VSA/HiSim/README.md

 The results can be visualized under directory `results` created under the same directory where the script with the setup function is located.

-Run Basic Household System setup
+Run Basic Household System Setup
 -----------------------
 The directory `HiSim/system_setups` also contains a basic household configuration in the script `basic_household.py`.
 It can be executed with the following command: